hofstadter-io/hof/docs/content/getting-started/code-generation.md

 often in CUE modules and git repositories.
 The next page will overview modules more generally.
 The [first-example](/first-example/) covers
-creating a generator from scracth in detail.
+creating a generator from scratch in detail.

 To turn your adhoc `hof gen ... -T ...` commands into a generator by adding `--as-module <module name>` after the current flags.